renamedquery/youtube-dl-server/README.md

 - Docker images (planning on supporting Raspis).
 - The ability to administrate the program via Systemctl.
 - Support for downloading videos with captions.
-- Support for using multiple proxies for multiple download workers/pollers.

 #### How do I set this up?